Sign In / Sign Out

 Tutoring and academic skills tutoring is a small group walk-in service.
 Just come by any of our centers or drop in online whenever we are open.

 There are also a number of one-on-one services that are appointment-based.
 This includes writing tutoring, graduate writing tutoring, and graduate statistics tutoring.

 Supplemental Instruction (SI) is offered for select courses.
 If your course offers SI, the sessions will be offered on a drop-in basis.

 When students come to our centers, they meet with a peer tutor, or Supplemental Instruction leader.
-The peer helps them with subjects such as writing, math, science and business in addition to general mentoring in success strategies.
+The peer helps them with subjects such as writing, math, science and business in addition to general tutoring in success strategies.

 A peer model allows students to help other students by showing that success is possible and giving students role models who have had similar experiences.
 Peers are relatable — students trust a peer's experience.
 When a peer says, "I struggled with this, and doing this helped me," the students believe them.

 We have worked hard to develop a student-centered approach.
 We treat every student as a unique person with a unique learning style.
 Our services are not stagnant; rather, they are forever evolving to reflect student, staff and faculty feedback as well as theories of student learning and student development.
-We believe that there is no one who won’t benefit from taking time to establish a one-on-one connection with another student: the "A"" students, the "B" students, all the way to students who might be struggling with course content.
-Tutoring and mentoring can help relieve the stress that comes with studying.
+We believe that there is no one who won’t benefit from taking time to establish a one-on-one connection with another student: the "A" students, the "B" students, all the way to students who might be struggling with course content.
+Tutoring can help relieve the stress that comes with studying.
 It is a great way for students to meet people who might be in the same classes or who have the same goals and ambitions.
 Even faculty and staff members who are taking ASU classes can use our Graduate Writing Centers.
 We advocate that students don’t wait until it’s too late; they should come in and get support as soon as possible and as frequently as possible.